 December 25th wasn’t a date picked by chance either, it was the birthday of Sol Invictus, the Unconquerable Sun, a pagan deity who was very popular with the elite of Rome and those in the army.
-Other deities who celebrated a birthday that day were the Persian Mithras and the always popular Greek Dionysus.
 With Jesus’ birthday on the 25th the feasting, drinking, and gift giving was all allowed to continue, and people could all participate while paying a little lip-service to Jesus.
-December 25th was also the date of the Winter Solstice on the Julian Calendar, the date wasn’t chosen by chance.

 As Christianity spread across Europe it “Christianized” other winter festivals, adding their pagan elements to a day allegedly about the birth of Jesus.
-The Norse Yule was turned into Christmasl and very little else about the holiday changed.
-Gifts were still given out, branches and small trees continued to decorate homes, and solar imagery still abounded.
-There was no rush to put up nativity scenes in place of the pagan fir trees and branches, Yule might have been called Christmas by some, but it was celebrated the same way.
+The Norse Yule was turned into Christmas and very little else about the holiday changed.
+Gifts were still given out, branches continued to decorate homes, and solar imagery still abounded.
+There was no rush to put up nativity scenes in place of the pagan branches, Yule might have been called Christmas by some, but it was celebrated the same way.

 In the 16th Century the first real war over Christmas was fought, and it was a battle between Christians.
 Despite the yelling to the contrary, there has never been a war against Christmas fought by the forces of secular humanism, liberals, and atheists.
 Generally the war against Christmas has pitted Christian against Christian.
 The first salvo was fired by the English Puritans who waged such a successful campaign that Christmas was literally a forgotten holiday in most parts of England and North America until the 19th Century.